 - A Good Camera: There will be plenty of great photo moments right around Australia so bring along a good camera.
 I highly recommend the Sony A6000.
 It’s light, compact and takes amazing photos!

-- Good Walking Shoes: The outdoor lifestyle in Australia means you will need good walking shoes.
+- Good Walking Shoes: The outdoor lifestyle of the Australian Outback means you will need good walking shoes.
 Be comfortable, and treat yourself to a pair of these – Women’s or Men’s walkers.
 Perfect to explore Outback Australia.
-I love mine.

-- An Australian Guidebook: There is nothing like Lonely Planet Guidebooks so get yourself a copy of their Australia Travel Guide to take you to all the best spots to visit.
+- An Australian Guidebook: There is nothing like Lonely Planet Guidebooks so get yourself a copy of their Australia Travel Guide to give you the heads up on the best Aussie spots to visit.